The Blind Foundation Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 She has close links with the blind community, professionally and personally.
 She is also an associate member of Blind Citizens New Zealand.

-Chair, Governance Committee, Policy Committee, Chief Executive Performance Review Committee and Board Representative on Blind Foundation Health & Safety Committee.
+Chair, Governance Committee, Policy Committee, People Committee, Chief Executive Performance Review Committee and Board Representative on Blind Foundation Health & Safety Committee.

 Judy Small, Deputy Chair